INGREDIENTS FOR THESE SUGAR COOKIES

 - Blend in remaining ingredients.
 Divide dough, cover, and chill for a two hours up to overnight.

-- Roll out on floured surface, about 1/4 inch thick.
+FOR CUTOUTS: Roll out on floured surface, about 1/4-1/2 inch thick.
 It takes some more kneading and rolling to get the dough to a stiff but pliable state.

-- Cut into desired shapes and place on ungreased baking sheet.
-Bake in pre-heated oven at 350º F for 6-8 minutes (the edges will be just turning golden).
+Cut into desired shapes and place on ungreased baking sheet.
+Bake in pre-heated oven at 350º F for 6-8 minutes for cut outs.
+10-12 for swig style cookies

-- Beat butter and shortening together on medium speed until well combined.
-Turn down your mixer to slowest speed and slowly add sugar, vanilla.
+Beat butter on medium speed for and slow add in sugar, vanilla.
 Turn mixer back to medium speed and add milk one tablespoon at a time until you reach your desired consistency.

 - If frosting is too thin, add powdered sugar to stiffen back up.
 Add more milk to thin.